luunc/overscroll_pop/README.md

 ## Getting Started

-1) include the package to your project as dependency:
+1) Include the package to your project as dependency:

 ```
 dependencies: